 Confidentiality means that what is discussed is not repeated to others unless I get your permission to do so for a specific purpose, such as giving your doctor feedback as to your progress or referring you to other professionals as needed.

 There are three main exceptions where it may be necessary to break your confidentiality.
 They are when:

 - I believe you are at risk of harming yourself.

 - You are at risk of harming someone else or committing a serious criminal offence.

 - If you are being threatened or harmed (physical/ sexual abuse) by someone else.

 In these cases, I would discuss my plan of action with you first but might need to alert other people such as family members or relevant authorities, to ensure safety.

 I do not write reports for court or for any claims.

 On occasion I can assist with support letters and referral letters.

-I charge $200 a session – this price stays constant even with longer sessions involving hypnosis or EMDR.
+This price stays constant even with longer sessions involving hypnosis or EMDR.